smashse/iac-public/IAC/GCP/template_terraform_gcp_gke/README.md

 ```

-Then, provision your AKS cluster by running `terraform apply`.
+Then, provision your GKE cluster by running `terraform apply`.
 This will
 take approximately 10 minutes.

 ```shell